USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 Three years of tough, tireless and, at-times, contentious negotiations culminated in the partnership agreement which sets the refuge’s management vision for the next 20 years.
 In the end, though, the partners, and other stakeholders, have improved communication, collaboration and trust which can only benefit the restoration of the Everglades.

-RD Honorr Award Recipients:  Rory Feeney, Thomas R. Reinert, Michael Stevens, Steven Seibert, Kathleen Burchett, Ernest Clarke, Rolf Olson, Steven Henry, Rebekah Gibble, Laura Housh, Veronica Kelly, Melissa Juntunen, Andrew Eastwick, Bill Calvert, and Patrick James.
+***RD Honor Award Recipients***:  Rory Feeney, Thomas R. Reinert, Michael Stevens, Steven Seibert, Kathleen Burchett, Ernest Clarke, Rolf Olson, Steven Henry, Rebekah Gibble, Laura Housh, Veronica Kelly, Melissa Juntunen, Andrew Eastwick, Bill Calvert, and Patrick James.

 ### Gulf of Mexico Avian Monitoring Network (GoMAMN)